lavis-nlp/german-legal-reference-parser/README.md

 The input to this function is a string of the kind you would get if you take a sample of the OpenLegalData dataset and then select sample["content"].

 This function returns two things.
-The first thing is the string from sample["content"] without any HTML or margin numbers (raw text of the verdict) and the second thing is a python dictionary where the keys are the margin numbers and the values are the index within the raw text of the verdict where the margin number would be.
+The first being the string from sample["content"] without any HTML or margin numbers (raw text of the verdict) and the second being a python dictionary where the keys are the margin numbers and the values are the indeces within the raw text of the verdict where the margin number would be.

 In case of failure it instead returns a string with an error message and an